llipl/common-voice/CONTRIBUTING.md

-# Contributing to Common Voice
+# Contributing to Lok Vacha

 🎉 First off, thanks for taking the time to contribute!
 This project would not be possible without people like you. 🎉